Washington U. curtails transgender care to minors in response to state law

 The Washington University Transgender Center at St. Louis Children’s Hospital will continue to offer education and mental health services to transgender youths, which is still allowed under the law, the university said.
 Transgender adults will also still be able to receive medications from Washington University physicians.

-The announcement closes a chapter in a monthslong fight by conservative Republicans in Jefferson City to end puberty blockers and hormone treatment, which health providers describe as a component of gender-affirming care for minors.
+The announcement closes a chapter in a monthslong fight by conservative Republicans in Jefferson City to end puberty blockers and hormone treatment, which health providers describe as components of gender-affirming care for minors.

 “We are disheartened to have to take this step.
 However, Missouri’s newly enacted law regarding transgender care has created a new legal claim for patients who received these medications as minors,” Washington University said.